Don't Ask, Don't Tell (Ugly Betty): Plot

 As Jean sits in shock at all the chaos, Daniel visits the house, and when Jean asks who he is, Justin tells her that Daniel is Betty's ex-boyfriend.
 Daniel tells Betty that he has finished his letter and wants her to proof it, to see her look at him with pride.
 She informs him that she is proud of him and that she will submit it in time for the printers.
 After Daniel leaves, Marc walks in and informs Betty that she need not worry about the letter since Alexis has already sent the issue to print.
 In shock, Betty runs off to notify Daniel and they rush off to stop the press, leaving Marc all alone with his mother and Betty's family.

 As Marc and Jean gather their things to leave Betty's house, he informs her he is breaking up with Betty.
 She is thrilled to hear this and starts criticizing all the Suarez family until Justin runs by, excited to watch a Golden Girls marathon.
 Jean insults Justin, calling him "swishy".
 Marc becomes furious and sternly informs his mother that these people have done a really nice thing for him and that she is practically calling her own son "swishy" by insulting Justin.
 Marc tells her to open her eyes and see him for what he really is.
-He bravely tells her that he loves her, but wants her to get to know the real him as he is.
+He bravely tells her that he loves her, but wants her to know the real him as he is.
 Jean tells her son that she does not want to know him for the lifestyle he has chosen, and sarcastically thanks the Suarezes for a "lovely" evening while leaving the house.

 Alexis sees Daniel and Betty running down the street to the printers and as they sprint side by side toward the entrance, Alexis wins in the end.
 Daniel later runs into Betty at a bar and tells her that if Alexis wants the company, then she can have it and he will be only too glad to return to his old lifestyle of partying and unemployment.

 Betty arrives back home and finds Marc sitting alone on her front porch.
 He tells her that his mother left when he told her the truth.
 Betty tells him she has learned that it is not always family that loves you the most, but that sometimes it is the family we make for ourselves.
 Marc tells her fondly that she will always be his "Little Chimichanga" and then leaves to go home while Betty sits alone to read the letter that Daniel wrote, in which he talks about how happy he is to have Alexis back with him and that his family is finally coming together.
 Betty then goes inside and spends time with her family.